rbind/yutani/content/post/2018-02-12-rtweet-auth.md

 install.packages("rtweet")
 ```

-### Step3: Use any function of rtweet package
+### Step3: Use whatever function of rtweet you like

-For example, if you run this first time, the browser will be launched:
+If the function invokes the API calls and it is the first time you run such kind of functions, the browser will be automatically launched to ask for your permission.
+For example:

 ```r
 tw <- search_tweets("#rstats", include_rts = FALSE)
 ```

-And, all you need to do is just click "Authorise App" button.
+And, all you need to do is just click "Authorise App" button on the browser.

 ![](/images/2018-02-12-rtweet.png)

+Now, the token is aquired and saved in `~/.rtweet_token.rds`.
 That's all!

 Super easy!

-## Yet, you need your own app in some cases
+## (Yet, you need your own app in some cases)

 As you notice the screenshot above, the default app embeded in rtweet package has read-only permission.
 So, if you want to do further actions like tweeting and following/unfollowing, you need to create your own app.